 Second, note that results like this are incompatible with the idea of a “few bad apples.”
 Were this an insignificant problem — were a black man or woman to come across a bigoted white employer just every so often, once in a blue moon, a 50% discrepancy would simply not be an expected or accurate result.
 The “bad apples” would not have the numbers to create a drastic statistical disparity such as this; the problem must therefore be more widespread.

 Third, it’s important to remember that not all discrimination stems from conscious stereotyping.
 True, surveys show about 60% of whites can openly admit belief in stereotypes concerning blacks: greater laziness, higher aggression, or lower intelligence in blacks, and 25% of whites say an ideal neighborhood would be totally free of them (see Wise, Colorblind).
 Among Trump supporters, 40% think black people are more “lazy” than white people.
 50% believe blacks are more “violent” than whites.
 16% think whites to be a “superior race,” while 14% are “not sure.”
 This is conscious racism.
-But nearly 90% of whites hold subconscious (implicit) anti-black biases (see Wise, Colorblind).
+But nearly 90% of whites hold subconscious (implicit) anti-black biases.

 Implicit biases mean whites hold certain dangerous ideas about blacks without even realizing it or being able to control it, ideas pumped into our consciousness since birth, ideas so strong and so pervasive even some 48% of blacks subconsciously believe them.
 These are subconscious associations: associating blacks with danger, violence, laziness, and so on, versus more positive associations for whites.
 Those interested in studying implicit biases more should look into Harvard University’s Project Implicit.